Computer Science Department

 Carnegie Mellon University

 Towards this mission, I am looking for graduate students with strong backgrounds in 1) the formal aspects of programming languages and 2) building realistic systems and tools.
 Students are not required to be strong in both, though I would like students to have an interest in both.
-My application domains of focus are security/privacy and biological modeling, but I am open-minded about other application domains.
-Happy to talk to strong postdoctoral candidates and enthusiastic undergraduate students as well.
+I am happy to talk to strong postdoctoral candidates and enthusiastic undergraduate students as well.

 You may read more about our research group and active projects here.

 CMU has a large and active Principles of Programming group.
 The group has become even larger and more active now that Jan Hoffmann, Matt Fredrikson, and I have joined.
 The School of Computer Science PhD application is here.

 Research projects include, but are not limited to, the following.